UofT-DSI/applying_statistical_concepts/README.md

 * Camera is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ### Delivery of Module
-The module will run sychronously up three times a week on Zoom.
+The module will run sychronously three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the instructor will introduce the concepts for the week.
 The last day is used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
 During the work period, an instructor or TA will be present on Zoom to assist learners reach the intended learning outcomes.

 ### How the Instructor will deliver
 The instructors will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01-slides`.
 All instructors will also upload any live coding files to this repository for any learners to revisit under `/live-code`.